AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 ToDo: small issues

 - Shall we rename Branch to GoTo?!
-- Where is the "push new continuation" middle node?
-It's gone!
 - Change the C-- parser (which parses RTS .cmm files) to directly construct `CmmGraph`.
 - (SLPJ) See let-no-escape todos in `StgCmmExpr`.